 I have been participating in a blog circle with some wonderful photographers who are also mothers of girls.
-Each month (more or less), we write a letter to our daughters to preserve thoughts and memories of this time in our lives.
+Each month, we write a letter to our daughters to preserve thoughts and memories of this time in our lives.
 I treasure being able to do this for my girls and I love the chance to see the messages that my friends leave for their own daughters.
-You can access all the letters by clicking HERE.
-Once you have read my letter, please follow continue on to see what my friend Nicole Johnson wrote to her daughter Chloe by clicking HERE.
+Once you have read my letter, please follow continue on to see what the lovely Jennifer Vititoe wrote to her daughters by clicking HERE.

 Dear Avery and Alexa,

 Just a little over a week ago, we returned from a vacation in Switzerland and Italy.
 (Getting ready for this trip caused me to miss a month in this Letters to Our Daughters series!).
 We had an incredible time – it is truly one of the best vacations I have ever had – and you two were simply amazing traveling companions.
 I took a TON of photos (surprise, surprise) and it will take me some time to get through them all, so the ones in this post are only from the Swiss portion of our trip.